Germany’s Greens look to be kingmakers in a post-Merkel era

 Both parties risk alienating voters as they battle for the country’s center middle-class voters.

-A new party called the Climate List, ran in Baden-Württemberg this weekend.
+A new party called the Climate List ran in Baden-Württemberg this weekend.
 Set up by former Greens members, it accuses the party of failing to stand by election politics and not doing enough to limit global warming.

 “We are frustrated with the Greens,” the members said in an open letter.
 They said they cannot wait for the Greens party to “renew” itself.
 While the Climate List failed to reach 1 percent of the vote in either state, it’s a reminder of the frustration on the part of their electorate with the party’s more moderate positioning.